plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 It provides you with all the necessary information –– an end-to-end view from search terms to conversions –– to make important business decisions.
 It’s like SEO, but internally for your site.

-In this article, we are sharing how you can implement this end-to-end tracking, i.e. from site search term data to conversion data.
+In this article, we are sharing how you can implement an end-to-end search tracking –– right from getting the search functionality up in your site to mapping it to other relevant business analytics, so you can make data-informed business decisions.

 1. Ordered list
    {:toc}

 ## Implementing site search in WordPress

 The default WordPress search function is an option, but it is usually considered basic.
-If you need more advanced features, there are some plugins like JetPack Search, SearchWP, Ajax Search, Ivory Search, etc., you can check out for building the site search feature on your WordPress site.

-### Features in a typical site search plugin

-When visitors type a search query into the search field on a WordPress site, the plugin (depending on the available features) typically looks for those keywords in your:

-* Page titles
-* Page content
-* Image titles and captions
-* Image alt text
-* File names

-Typically, you’ll have the ability to:

-* Manage which user roles are allowed to view search statistics.
-* Exclude duplicate searches or those from specific user roles or IP addresses.
-* Control the order of search results.
-* Highlight or hide certain results.
-* Easily delete individual search terms from the history or erase all data for a full reset when needed.
-* Erase search history older than a set time for a general cleanup.
-* Quickly monitor search activity using a dashboard.
-* Enjoy multisite compatibility.

-Here is a quick, high-level overview of some popular plugins that you can check out, followed by a list of features.
+Here is a quick, high-level overview of some popular plugins that you can check out, followed by a deeper analysis of features.

 | **Plugin name**                          | **Pricing options**                          | **Rating** | **Active installations** |
 | ---------------------------------------- | -------------------------------------------- | ---------- | ------------------------ |